My Shop

 There are several ways to transfer embroidery designs onto your stitching cloth.
 When it comes to quilting cotton, I favor a light source and a Micron Pigma Pen.
 However that won't work for felt because you can't SEE through it.

 In Alicia's pattern, she tells you how to use dressmaker's chalk pencil, carbon paper, fabric marker & and iron-on transfer pencil.
 I confess I've never tried that method.
-For me old habits die hard because I'm still happy using the way my mom taught me when I was little using good ole tissue paper.
+For me old habits die hard because I'm still happy using the way my mom taught me when I was little using cheap and cheerful tissue paper.

 You need: